Ben Rortvedt: Los Angeles Dodgers

 On July 31, 2025, the Rays traded Rortvedt, Paul Gervase, and Adam Serwinowski to the Los Angeles Dodgers in exchange for Hunter Feduccia.
 After beginning with the Triple-A Oklahoma City Comets, Rortvedt was added to the Dodgers' active roster on September 4.
-As a result of injuries to the Dodgers two catchers (Will Smith and Dalton Rushing), he became the Dodgers starting catcher for most of September and batted .224 in 18 games for the Dodgers, with one home run and four RBI.
+As a result of injuries to the Dodgers two catchers (Will Smith and Dalton Rushing), he became the Dodgers starting catcher for most of September and batted .224 in 18 games for the Dodgers, with one home run and four RBIs.

 Smith was still hampered by injuries heading into the postseason, so Rortvedt was the Dodgers starting catcher for the Wild Card Series and the first half of the 2025 NLDS, before Smith eventually resumed his starting role.
-He had seven at-bats between the two series, with three hits (including a double), one RBI and two sacrifice bunts.
+Rortvedt had seven at-bats between the two series, with three hits (including a double), one RBI and two sacrifice bunts.

-Cincinnati Reds

 On November 12, 2025, Rortvedt was claimed off waivers by the Cincinnati Reds.
+He was designated for assignment following the signing of Eugenio Suárez on February 3, 2026 and on February 6, returned to the Dodgers on another waiver claim.
+On February 11, the Dodgers again designated him for assignment.

+New York Mets

+On February 15, 2026, Rortvedt was claimed off waivers by the New York Mets.
+On March 25, Rortvedt was designated for assignment by the Mets.
+He cleared waivers and was sent outright to the Triple-A Syracuse Mets on March 27.
+Rortvedt made 48 appearances for Syracuse, batting .234/.319/.414 with six home runs, 26 RBI, and two stolen bases.

+Los Angeles Dodgers (second stint)

+On August 3, 2026, Rortvedt was traded back to the Dodgers in exchange for Chayce McDermott.
+With both Will Smith and Dalton Rushing injured, his contract was selected the following day.
+He was designated for assignment on September 1, when Smith and Rushing returned to the major league club.
+Rortvedt played in 16 games for the Dodgers, with five hits in 27 at-bats (.185).
+On September 3, he cleared waivers and was assigned to Oklahoma City, where he played in six games and recorded six hits in 22 at-bats.